TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 - Rob

 - What is the difference between "Provisioning" and "Publishing"?
-- "Provisioning" means that we have *not only* created the Repo for the docset, but the repo has been prepared with the right metadata and files that help us with documentation presentation, particularly the open publishing json file and the docfx json file
+- "Provisioning" means that we have *not only* created the Repo for the docset, but the repo has been prepared with the right metadata and files that help us with documentation presentation, particularly the open publishing json file and the docfx json file.
+Provisioning means connecting OPS and GitHUb and getting that process going.
+Publishing means moving content from the master to the live branch and click the "go live" link.

 ### Feature Design